 Keep in mind that side effects of a drug can depend on:

 - other medications you take

+To learn more about the side effects of Nexplanon, refer to this article.
 Your doctor or pharmacist can tell you more about the potential side effects of Nexplanon.
 They can also suggest ways to help reduce side effects.

 Mild side effects